valango/vue-proper/README.md

 no entry was found in dictionary.

 **`texts.get`**`() : Object  `
-Returns an internal dictionary inatnce.
+Returns an internal dictionary instance.
 Mutating it's contents will have immediate effect.

 **`texts.set`**`( settings : Object ) : Object  `
 Sets an internal dictionary object.
-Returns internal dictionary instance set.
+Returns internal dictionary instance.
 Mutating that instance has no effect on original `settings` object.

 ## Advanced topics